gitter-lab/metl-sim/variant_lists/README.md

 2qmt_p.pdb G37V,L6E
 ```

-Variant lists for the RosettaTL dataset can be generated using [variants.py](../code/variants.py).
+Variant lists for can be generated using [variants.py](../code/variants.py).